-vehicles are taking the auto world by storm.
+vehicles have taken the auto world by storm.
 Ever since Toyota

 and Honda introduced their hybrids into the marketplace, the